Rebuild of Bridge Tunnel Delayed in Pocono Township

 Chel Dizon from Stroud Township says it doesn't matter when it starts, it's still going to impact a lot of people.

-“Whether they start it now or after the summer, the following year it’s going to hit summer so for me it doesn’t matter when they start doing it,” Dizon
+"Whether they start it now or after the summer, the following year it's going to hit summer so for me it doesn't matter when they start doing it," Dizon said.

 Some business owners we spoke to say they are pleased to hear that the road work on Route 191 won't begin until the fall, especially at one ice cream shop where owners say they have had trouble with road work in the past.